 A prolific writer, Dr. Schneider was an associate editor for Homiletic from 1974 to 1976 and editor for the East Tennessee State University evening and off-campus newsletter from 1984 to 1991.
 She was also a columnist for “Video Visions” of the Kingsport Times-News from 1984 to 1986 and a book reviewer for the Pulpit Digest from 1986 to 1990, as well as a contributor of myriad articles to professional journals.

 Outside of her primary trade, Dr. Schneider served on the chapter executive board of the Business and Professional Women’s Club from 1972 and 1973, later serving as vice president, and was vice president of her local chapter of the American Association of University Women from 1974 to 1975, serving as president the following year.
-She then served the Tennessee chapter of the Speech Communication Association as a representative to the state advisory council, an executive board member and publications board member.
+She served in 1977 through 1978 as president of the Tennessee Speech Communication Association, the first woman to do so.
+From 1981 to 1982, she was president of the Tennessee Basic Skills Council.
 More recently, Dr. Schneider was president of the Johnson City Book Club from 2001 to 2003 and has been active with the World Missions Alliance since 1999, among many others.

 Dr. Schneider’s skills in money management and investing enabled her to retire from academia at age 56.
 She was then able to continue her educational services work with adult bible teaching, programming and writing projects in the local church.
 The times when Dr. Schneider has encountered a former student who tells her that a college course she had taught was most helpful to them, or that one of her courses had helped them in graduate or professional school, a profession or relationships, is incredibly rewarding.